Budibase/website/content/blog/web-application-development/index.md

 #### 3. [Svelte](https://svelte.dev/)

    Svelte describes itself as 'cybernativally enhanced web apps'.
 Svelte is the new kid on the block and is a compiler rather than a framework.
 This means no virtual DOM, no frameworks on top of frameworks, and **no framework to load at runtime**, resulting in incredibly performant web applications.
-Svelte's syntax makes the framework the easiet to learn from the frontend frameworks mentioned, and perfect for small to medium sized web applications.
+Svelte's syntax makes the framework the easiest to learn from the frontend frameworks mentioned, and perfect for small to medium sized web applications.
 It is unproven with large web applications.
 The community and ecosystem is smaller than React and Vue, but it's growing.
 Budibase uses Svelte, and we truly love it.